galaxyproject/training-material/topics/genome-editing/tutorials/crispr-screen/tutorial.md

 # Introduction
 {:.no_toc}

 The **C**lustered **R**egularly **I**nterspaced **S**hort **P**alindromic **R**epeats (CRISPR) system is a bacterial immune system that has been modified for genome engineering.
 This groundbreaking technology resulted in a Nobel Prize for Emmanuelle Charpentier and Jennifer Doudna in 2020 ({% cite Uyhazi2021 %}).
 CRISPR consists of two components: a guide RNA (gRNA) and a non-specific CRISPR-associated endonuclease (Cas9).
 The gRNA is a short synthetic RNA composed of a scaffold sequence necessary for Cas9-binding (trRNA) and ~20 nucleotide spacer or targeting sequence which defines the genomic target to be modified (crRNA).
-The ease of generating gRNAs makes CRISPR one of the most scalable genome editing technologies and has been recently utilized for genome-wide screens.
-These screens enable systematic targeting of 1000s of genes, with one gene targeted per cell, to identify genes driving phenotypes, such as cell survival, drug resistance or sensitivity.

 Cas9 induces double-stranded breaks (DSB) within the target DNA.
 The resulting DSB is then repaired by either error-prone Non-Homologous End Joining (NHEJ) pathway or less efficient but high-fidelity Homology Directed Repair (HDR) pathway.
-The NHEJ pathway is the most active repair mechanism and it results in small nucleotide insertions or deletions (indels) at the DSB site.
+The NHEJ pathway is the most active repair mechanism and it leads to small nucleotide insertions or deletions (indels) at the DSB site.
 This results in in-frame amino acid deletions, insertions or frameshift mutations leading to premature stop codons within the open reading frame (ORF) of the targeted gene.
 Ideally, the end result is a loss-of-function mutation within the targeted gene; however, the strength of the knockout phenotype for a given mutant cell is ultimately determined by the amount of residual gene function.

+The ease of generating gRNAs makes CRISPR one of the most scalable genome editing technologies and it has been recently utilized for genome-wide screens.
+These screens enable systematic targeting of 1000s of genes, with one gene targeted per cell, to identify genes driving phenotypes, such as cell survival, drug resistance or sensitivity.
 It is feasible for any laboratory to perform a CRISPR screen ({% cite Cluse2018 %}) and they are being increasingly used to obtain biological insight ({% cite Przybyla2021 %}).
 These days, pooled whole-genome knockout, inhibition and activation CRISPR libraries and CRISPR sub-library pools are commonly screened.

 ![Illustration of CRISPR Screen Method](../../images/crispr-screen/crispr_screen.jpg "CRISPR knockout and activation methods (from {% cite Joung2016 %})")